Taxation of international executives

 What are the tax reimbursement methods generally used by employers in your country?

 Depending on the employer, gross-up can be used in the tax year to cover tax charges that the employer is to bear.

 How are estimates/prepayments/withholding of tax handled in your country?
 For example, Pay-As-You-Earn (PAYE), Pay-As-You-Go (PAYG), and so on.

-Personal income tax is calculated based on the actual amounts paid to the employee or other income actually received (cash basis), while social security contributions based on the calculated amounts.
+Personal income tax is calculated based on the actual amounts paid to the employee or other income actually received (cash basis), while social security contributions based on accrued amounts.

 Payroll taxes (personal income tax and social security contributions) are calculated by the employer on a monthly basis.
-Before the salary payment the employer withholds and pays all the due tax amounts to the authorities and transfers a net income to the employee.
+Before the salary payment the employer withholds and pays all the due tax amounts to the authorities and transfers the net income to the employee.

 When are estimates/prepayments/withholding of tax due in your country?
 For example, monthly, annually, both, and so on.

 If the employee is on the company’s payroll, tax withholding is due every month.

 Employers are required to submit the personal income tax return and social security report on a monthly basis.
 The personal income tax withheld has to be remitted to the authorities by the 15th day of the current month (if the remuneration is paid prior to 15th day of the current month) or by the end of current month (if remuneration is paid after 15th day of the current month).
 While, the social security contributions payable have to be transferred no later than by the 15th day of the month following the month during which the payment was made.
 An additional year-end annual income tax return needs to be submitted no later than 15th of February of the following year by the employer.

 Other income is taxed and declared annually or monthly depending on the type of income received.